Manage anomaly notifications

 -

-(Optional) Specify the notification conditions as needed.
-Be aware that if you choose multiple conditions, you receive notifications only when all of the specified conditions are met.
+Specify the notification conditions.
+You receive notifications only when all of the specified conditions are met.

 -